Prague best photography spots: 35+ most beautiful photo opportunities

 Old City Hall

-The last Prague photography spot in the Old Town Square is the Old City Hall.
-A remarkable building, full of history (and views over the famous astronomical clock apostles), and photography spots.
+The last of the Old Town Square Prague photography spots is the Old City Hall.
+A remarkable building, full of history (and views over the famous astronomical clock apostles), and photography opportunities.
 I especially enjoyed the small but colorful chapel, but make sure to visit all rooms.

 PRO TIP: get to the City Hall within one hour of opening, and you will get a 50% deduction on the ticket price, plus almost no people! it is a win-win situation.